hatariui - Man Page

 Description

 hatariui is a Python/Gtk UI for Hatari which can either embed the Hatari window (on X11 systems) or run in a separate window.
 By default it provides normal application menus and some extra buttons for faster access to fast-forward and other functionality, but these are fully configurable with the command line options.
-While it lacks support for some of the Hatari configuration options that Hatari's SDL GUI has, it also supports some options that the Hatari's built-in SDL UI doesn't.
+While it lacks support for some of the Hatari configuration options that Hatari SDL GUI has, it also supports some options that the Hatari built-in SDL GUI doesn't.

-Besides the UI configurability, some of the other advantages hatariui has over the SDL interface included with Hatari itself are use of a normal Gtk file selector with all of its features (directory shortcuts etc), support for UTF-8 (in file names) and in general blending better to the user's desktop environment.
+Besides the UI configurability, some of the other advantages hatariui has over the SDL GUI included with Hatari itself, are use of a normal Gtk file selector with all of its features (directory shortcuts etc), support for UTF-8 (in file names) and in general blending better to the user's desktop environment.

 Additionally, Hatari can run while one uses UI configuration dialogs, and it can stop Hatari completely to better save the battery on mobile computers.
-For devices without a keyboard, it offers a a text input dialog and one can configure (from command line) buttons for often used strings.
+For devices without a keyboard, it offers a text input dialog and one can configure buttons for often used strings (with command line options).

 Hatariui / hatariui.py